lgeurts/lgeurts.github.io/_posts/2018-06-29-artificial-intelligence-basics.md

 Let's take one male.
 We want to model calories burned while exercising.

-First we get some pre-liminary data (age: 34, gender: 1, weight: 60, height: 65), then put him on a fitness monitor and capture more data using features like heart rate: 134, temperature: 37,  and duration: 25.
+First we'll get some preliminary data (age: 34, gender: 1, weight: 60, height: 65), then put him on a fitness monitor and capture more data using features like his heart rate: 134, temperature: 37,  and duration: 25.

 > * `F([34, 1, 60, 65, 134, 37, 25]) = 231`